 Did you know?

 Ontario’s more than 250,000 lakes contain about one-third of the world’s fresh water.

 Ontario’s economy thrives through its unique combination of resources, manufacturing expertise, exports and a drive for innovation.

-With a population of more than 13.5 million, Ontario is home to about one in four Canadians.
-More than 85 per cent live in urban centres, largely in cities on the shores of the Great Lakes.
+With a population of more than 13.5 million, Ontario is home to more than 1 in 3 Canadians.
+More than 85% live in urban centres, largely in cities on the shores of the Great Lakes.